rafaeltxc/webSocket-frontend-module/README.md

 # Front-End chat application

 ### Overview
 On going React Front-End to be used as a chat application.
-Being built concurrently with [web-crawler](https://github.com/rafaeltxc/web-crawler/tree/main).
-Front-End module for [webSocket-backend-module](https://github.com/rafaeltxc/webSocket-backend-module).
+Being built concurrently with [webSocket-backend-module](https://github.com/rafaeltxc/webSocket-backend-module).

 ### Features
 The front-end module offers an intuitive and user-friendly interface with the following features: